International treaties governing trade in Endengared Species

-- establish laws for a small group of species
+- Establish laws for individual species and establish laws for a small group of species

 - Establish a World Wide Treaty

 Conservation on international trade in Endangered Species (of Wilf Fauna and Flora)

 trade has been cut back by CITES it is still a big business.
 For example Japan still

 The Biodiversity treaty Convention: